gunasai197/DSA_Algorithms/sorting_Algorithms/Bubble sorting.md

  2 **Sorting books on a shelf (small collection)**
     - If you only have a few books, you might check two books next to each other and swap them if they’re out of order.
     - After repeating, the heaviest/largest book keeps moving to the end.
+ 3 **Small-Scale Data Sorting**
+- For example, if a **shopkeeper** has just 5–10 products and wants to sort prices quickly in a simple program, Bubble Sort works fine.
+- Sorting **student marks** in a small classroom.

 ## code: